PHuhn/RaspberryPI/Nagios/README.md

 $
 ```

+If you want to use **check_statusjson_state.sh** command script you will need to edit /usr/local/nagios/etc/objects/commands.cfg and change the password for nagiosadmin or add your own user and password.

 ### NagiosNrdpInstall.sh

 Installation of Nagios NRDP passive plugin.
 Allow one to restfully send passive events to Nagios.
 See installed web site: